dongyi-guo/react-jsonServer/react-notes.md

 ### React-Redux-Form Revisited
 - say you partially fill in the feedback form and navigate to other components--the feedback form will remain filled in when you come back to the contactus page
-- react-redux-form to interact with Redux store and store the state of the form in the store. (he state of the form will be PERSISTED in the store)
+- react-redux-form to interact with Redux store and store the state of the form in the store. (he state of the form will be PERSISTED in the store until page is REFRESHED)

 1. Add a new file named forms.js in the redux folder and add the following to it:
 ```